capoferro/frog-care/content/docs/aggression.md

 * Ranitomeya (all species)
 * Ameerega (all species)

-The following are well known not to do well in groups:
+## Do not do well in groups
+* Dendrobates tinctorius
-* Dendrobates tinctorius (females are territorial, limit groups to breeding pair or two males, one female)
+  * females are territorial, limit groups to breeding pair or two males, one female
+* Oophaga (all species)
+  * males are territorial, small groups can be ok but do best in breeding pairs

 Videos of aggressive behavior:
 * https://www.youtube.com/watch?v=hNMQyy4tJNo